Mamata Banerjee to address anti-CAA rally in North Kolkata at 1 pm

 Kolkata, Dec 16: Protests over the amended Citizenship Act rocked parts of West Bengal and the North East for the third consecutive day on Sunday.
 Chief Minister Mamata Banerjee will join the protests from Monday.
 She will address a rally in North Kolkata at 1 pm.

-Governor Jagdeep Dhankhar on Sunday summoned the West Bengal chief secretary and the director general of police on Monday morning to brief him on the situation following violent protests in the state.
+Governor Jagdeep Dhankhar on Sunday summoned the West Bengal chief secretary and the director-general of police on Monday morning to brief him on the situation following violent protests in the state.
 Ransacking of shops, blocking roads and rail tracks and damaging buses and other vehicles was witnessed in the state.

 Internet services were shut in West Bengal's six districts -- Malda, Uttar Dinajpur, Murshidabad, Howrah, North 24 Parganas and parts of South 24 Parganas -- as the state convulsed with violence for the third successive day despite Chief Minister Mamata Banerjee's appeal for calm.